Riding a motorcycle in the rain brings out most people’s Inner Princess.

-A princess would’ve called for her horse-drawn carriage.
+A princess would’ve thrown her crown on the ground, stamped her little feet, and called for her horse-drawn carriage.

-Once I would’ve scowled at the wet landscape, and waited for the cold droplets to start dripping into my royal gloves.
+- waited for the cold droplets to start dripping into my royal gloves, and

-But in my post-princess phase, I could laugh and say: whatever.
+But now, in my post-princess phase, I can laugh, and say: whatever.

-When you’re hell bent on enjoying yourself instead of sulking when everything’s not perfect, riding a motorbike in the rain is just plain thrilling.
+When you’re hell bent on enjoying yourself instead of sulking when everything’s not perfect, riding a motorcycle in the rain can be part of the fun.

 I don’t want to miss any motorcycle rides — rain or shine!

-Now I’ve ditched my glittering crown, I love seeing the raindrops splash on my visor.
+Now I’ve ditched my glittering crown, I don’t panic when I see raindrops splashing on my helmet visor.

 I love seeing the landscape change colour in the different light.

 It’s a dramatic live show brought directly to me by nature.

 If I wanted to be perfectly comfortable and protected from every drop of rain, I could’ve just settled back on my golden throne in my palace.